Ready to hear the episode now? Click Play:

 “Solo IFS ideally is very intuitive and it requires setting up some structures ahead of time … Then we have so much freedom.”

-3. Key Tactics for structuring your solo IFS session
+Key tactics for your solo IFS session

 We can use ritual containment to compensate for not having a therapist present, and the handy 3-letter acronym you can always fall back on.
 (Hint: It’s old.)